Max1mus7/cider-app/config_help.md

 ### Overview of Action Configurations

 Action configurations are the third-and-final tier of the CIder configuration, with the ability to execute scripts detailed within them.
+Though a single Action may have multiple steps defined within it (see [manual](#manual)), the intent is for every action to take place within the same shell session.
 So as to reduce the amount of boilerplate json code used within a configuration file, Actions inherit settings from the two upper tiers (see shared keywords outlined in [Top-Level Configuration](#top-level-configuration)).
 Action Configurations also hold some action-specific settings.

 The following information details the different keywords that can be used in a cider configuration file as well as their purposes.